United States Army: Origins

 The Continental Army was created on 14 June 1775 by the Second Continental Congress as a unified army for the colonies to fight Great Britain, with George Washington appointed as its commander.
 The army was initially led by men who had served in the British Army or colonial militias and who brought much of British military heritage with them.
-As the Revolutionary War progressed, French aid, resources and military thinking helped shape the new army.
+As the Revolutionary War progressed, French aid, resources, and military thinking helped shape the new army.
 A number of European soldiers came on their own to help, such as Friedrich Wilhelm von Steuben, who taught Prussian Army tactics and organizational skills.

 The Army fought numerous pitched battles, and sometimes used Fabian strategy and hit-and-run tactics in the South in 1780 and 1781; under Major General Nathanael Greene, it hit where the British were weakest to wear down their forces.
 Washington led victories against the British at Trenton and Princeton, but lost a series of battles in the New York and New Jersey campaign in 1776 and the Philadelphia campaign in 1777.
 With a decisive victory at Yorktown and the help of the French, the Continental Army prevailed against the British.

 After the war, the Continental Army was quickly given land certificates and disbanded in a reflection of the republican distrust of standing armies.
-State militias became the new nation's sole ground army, with the exception of a regiment to guard the Western Frontier and one battery of artillery guarding West Point's arsenal.
+State militias became the new nation's sole ground army, except a regiment to guard the Western Frontier and one battery of artillery guarding West Point's arsenal.
 However, because of continuing conflict with Native Americans, it was soon considered necessary to field a trained standing army.
 The Regular Army was at first very small and after General St. Clair's defeat at the Battle of the Wabash, where more than 800 soldiers were killed, the Regular Army was reorganized as the Legion of the United States, established in 1791 and renamed the United States Army in 1796.

 In 1798, during the Quasi-War with France, the U.S. Congress established a three-year "Provisional Army" of 10,000 men, consisting of twelve regiments of infantry and six troops of light dragoons.
 In March 1799, Congress created an "Eventual Army" of 30,000 men, including three regiments of cavalry.
 Both "armies" existed only on paper, but equipment for 3,000 men and horses was procured and stored.